The Power of Collective Investor Action to Safeguard Human Rights

 The UN Guiding Principles on Business and Human Rights provide a global framework to help companies assess and address human rights risks in their operations and supply chains.
 While some companies have shown leadership in integrating these principles into their policies and practices, most are still unaware of the breadth and depth of human rights impacts attributed to their businesses.

-most are still unaware of the breadth and depth of human rights impacts attributed to their businesses.
+Most companies are still unaware of the breadth and depth of human rights impacts attributed to their businesses.

 Shareholders have seen gaps in corporate human rights due diligence lead to legal, reputational and financial consequences that impact their investments.
 The recent Corporate Human Rights Benchmark report and the KnowTheChain sector benchmark reports provide further evidence of the importance of assessing corporate human rights performance for a range of stakeholders.